feelimelek/feelimelek/README.md

 ## About Me 🚀

-I'm an **IBM Application Developer Junior** with experience in **Front-end**.
+I'm an **Application Developer Junior** with experience in **Front-end**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: **Python**
+- 🌱 Currently learning: **Next.js and Nest.js**
 - 🔭 Working on: **IoT Project in IBM Consulting**
 - 🌍 Languages: **C++, Java, HTMl, CSS and Javascript.
 Portuguese, English, Spanish and Hebrew**
 - 📫 How to reach me: **fefeelimelek@gmail.com**